Textron Aviation and labor union reach deal on new contract

-Beginning Monday a new contract will go into effect after Textron Aviation and its labor union reached a deal.
+WICHITA, Kan.
+(KSNW) – Beginning Monday, a new contract will go into effect after Textron Aviation and its labor union reached a deal.

+Saturday morning, hundreds of machinist union members made their way to Century II to vote on whether or not to accept the contract offered by Textron.

+“It was kind of overwhelmingly in the favor of the contract,” said Cornell Beard, IAM District 70 President.

 Below is a press release released by a company spokesperson from Textron Aviation.